shpmaxim/Astro-Pi-FermiPi2/README.md

     - each image is resized (x0.3) to optimize analysis time without sacrificing too much precision
     - the resized image is then put through masks derived from the initially set RGB color ranges
     - after printing the results, the program gives the choice to save the results and/or analyze another photo
-- Analysis results are saved in the _analysis_data_ folder that the program creates in the res foldersd.
+- Analysis results are saved in the _analysis_data_ folder that the program creates in the res folder.
-- When opening the program more than one time it is normal to see the _[Errno 17] File exists_ error in the console, since the folder in which the analysis results can be saved already exists.
+- When opening the program more than one time it is normal to see the _[Errno 17] File exists_ error in the console since the folder in which the analysis results can be saved already exists.